vilyLei/voxweb3d/README.md

 # voxweb3d
-TypeScript WebGL 3d engine system(High Performence for very many times drawcalls(10000+), Support WebGL1 and WebGL2,WebAssembly and Multi-Threads Tasks System, env: pc/web/mobile) , and code style like c++/java. about the "VOX": I(Vily) love(O) my family(X: it is the first letter from their names).
+TypeScript WebGL 3d engine system(High Performence for very many times drawcalls(10000+) and 10 millions+ trangles mesh rendering.
+Runtime environment support WebGL1 and WebGL2, WebAssembly and Multi-Threads Tasks System, env: pc/web/mobile) , and code style like c++/java. about the "VOX": I(Vily) love(O) my family(X: it is the first letter from their names).

 Feature: